Please ensure Javascript is enabled for purposes of website accessibility

 8. Game Creek Trail

-The Game Creek Trail is a great hike that parallels the creek, where your chances of seeing wildlife are high.
+Your chances of seeing wildlife are high along Game Creek Trail that parallels rushing water.
 It’s a somewhat lesser-known trail, because the most difficult part about it is simply finding the trailhead!
-The trail features beautiful wildflowers, so in August, bring a container to fill with wild raspberries.
+The trail is peppered with seasonal wildflowers and, in August, bring a container to fill with wild raspberries.
 This can be an out-and-back hike or make it an all-day destination with the intent to reach the top of Vail Mountain.
-This hike is truly a one-of-a-kind Vail experience.
-For a one-way, arrange a car shuttle to Vail and take the Eagle Bahn Gondola down to Lionshead.
-NOTE: You can hike this in reverse, starting atop Vail Mountain at the Eagles Nest then hiking downhill, ending in Minturn.
+For a one-way trip, arrange a car shuttle to Vail and take the Eagle Bahn Gondola down to Lionshead.
+Pro Tip: You can hike this in reverse, starting atop Vail Mountain at the Eagles Nest, then head downhill, ending in Minturn.

-📍 Directions: I-70 take the Minturn Exit #171, head towards Minturn on Highway 24.
-Take the left immediately as you enter Minturn, going across the bridge by The Saloon.
-Follow Taylor Street until it dead ends
+📍Directions: I-70 take the Minturn Exit #171, head towards Minturn on Highway 24.
+Take the left immediately as you enter Minturn, going across the bridge by The Minturn Saloon.
+Follow Taylor Street until it dead ends.

-🚗 Parking at the trailhead on the left.
+🚗 Parking is at the trailhead on the left.

-⇄ Type: Out and back, 🚗 or one way with shuttle
+⇄ Type: out and back, →🚗 or one way with a shuttle

 Berry Picker is one of the signature hikes on Vail Mountain.
-Starting from Lionshead, the trail climbs steeply through aspen groves, mountain forests, and meadows over the 3.2 miles and 2,200 feet in elevation gain.
-This is not for the faint of heart: It’s the real deal and should be hiked with proper gear and preparation.
+Starting from Lionshead, the trail climbs steeply through aspen groves, mountain forests and grassy meadows over the 3.2 miles.
+This trek is not for the faint of heart: It should be hiked with proper gear and preparation.
 At the top, you have the option to hike back down or relax and rest on the ride down the Eagle Bahn Gondola.

-📍 Directions: Trailhead located at the base of Vail Mountain in Lionshead Village
+📍 Directions: The trailhead is located at the base of Vail Mountain in Lionshead Village.

-Type: Out and back OR, recommended is a hike up and gondola down (if gondola is open)🚠 Some also take the gondola up and hike down.
+⇄ Type: out and back or hike up and gondola down (if gondola is open)↗🚠 Some also take the gondola up and hike down

 🚗 Parking at trailhead